Visual and asemic poetry, artists' books, drawing, mixed media. See

-Drawings as visual and asemic Poetry in artists’ books and bookworks expand the merged viewing and reading experience by fusing language and marks into sculptural space.
+Drawings as visual and asemic poetry in artists’ books and bookworks expand the merged viewing and reading experience by fusing language and marks into sculptural space.
 Dense fragmented language is in the diary notations and is part of the journal keeping.
-The artists’ books and bookworks are, like most books, involved with sequential ideas, moving in time and space.
-Each work is a layered artwork/literature work with a structure, that in some way is connected to the traditional book, or a fragment of a book (a page), or to the environment of books.
-Since the physical sculptural space, and each page of drawings, is also the book structure, it is here fused to the content and the concept.
+Like most books, these are also involved with sequential ideas, moving in time and space.
+Each work is a layered artwork/literature work with a structure, in some way is connected to the book, or a page and to the environment of books.
+Since the sculptural space, and each page is here fused to the content and the concept.